Andrew Yang: Humanity Forward

 On March 5, 2020, following the suspension of his presidential campaign, Yang announced that he was creating the nonprofit organization Humanity Forward Foundation, dedicated to promoting the ideas he campaigned on during his run, such as UBI, ranked voting, and data privacy.
 Yang also announced that the organization, together with The Spark of Hudson, forming HudsonUP, would give away $500,000 in UBI to the residents of Hudson, New York, to demonstrate UBI's benefits.
 After the Trump administration said it was considering a form of basic income in response to the pandemic, Yang announced that he had been in touch with the White House and had offered his team's services.

 On March 20, CNN reported that Humanity Forward would soon spend $1 million on $1,000 monthly payments to 500 low-income households in the Bronx during the crisis.
 Yang tweeted that the number of households was expected to double with additional funding.
 On August 3, Yang announced that his organization was partnering with The $1K Project, an online network that helps identify families in need, who will be awarded three months of $1,000 payments.
 One of the network's founders describes the program as "a bridge to reemployment or other kinds of support."

 Humanity Forward stated that it was not supporting or endorsing any candidate after Yang announced his run for mayor of New York City.

 Lobby 3

 On February 17, 2022, Yang announced the launch of a Web3 community whose membership token fees would be used to fund lobbying work on behalf of Web3, blockchain, and cryptocurrency interests on Capitol Hill.
 The announcement has been met with some criticism in part due to Yang's continued launches of organizations in addition to the skepticism around cryptocurrency ventures.

+Noble Mobile

+In 2025, Yang launched Noble Mobile, a new wireless carrier that leases network access from T-Mobile and resells wireless service using a unique pricing and rewards model.